thepearson/drupal_rollbar/README.md

 This module provides integration with [Rollbar](https://rollbar.com/).
 Rollbar provides a central point for managing errors and warnings in your code.
 With Rollbar you can easlily track when errors begin to occur and how often.

-This is not an official Rollbar module, this is currently also not on Drupal.org as there is some code in the module from the setup process at https://rollbar.com/docs/items_js/ that I can't varify is licensed under the GPL.
+This is not an official Rollbar module, this is currently also not on Drupal.org as I am unsure about the licensing of the third party code.

 Sign up for an account at https://rollbar.com/